AnnetteJing/spring2023/projects.md

 ## Poster Session

-We will hold a poster session on **TBD**.
+We will hold a poster session on **Thursday, June 8th at time & location TBD**.
 Each team will be given a stand to present a poster summarizing the project motivation, methodology, and results.
 The poster session will give you a chance to show off the hard work you put into your project, and to learn about the projects of your peers.

 Here are some details on the poster format:
 - We will provide poster boards that are 30x40.